studentutu/RegionCapture/README.md

-If you see a shift of the captured image or another bug, please report [here](https://developer.vuforia.com/forum/unity-extension-technical-discussion/region-capture-0)
+If you see a shift of the captured image or another bug, please report it.

 Bug report should be in the following format: